-Going Concern
+Emphasis of Matter - Going Concern

-As disclosed in Note 1a, the entity has ceased trading and therefore the financial report has not been prepared on a going concern basis of preparation.
+We draw your attention to Note 1a in the financial report.
+The Company has ceased trading and therefore the financial report has not been prepared on a going concern basis of preparation.
 Our audit report is not modified in respect of this matter.